zpuckeridge/blog/README.md

 ## Installation
 Install necessary packages with:

 `yarn install`

 Run the site in development:

 `yarn dev`

-When happy with changes, deploy to gh-pages branch with:
+When happy with changes, build static files with:

 `yarn deploy`

+NOTE: You do not need to run the deploy function if you are hosting with Cloudflare Pages.
+This will be done automagically.

 ## Current Features